Emmanuel1017/Emmanuel1017/README.md

-### Hi there 👋 I am a Software Engineer .
-Chck out my repositories and feel free to fork and a star will be nice.kudos
+### Hi there 👋 Welcome to my github.
+I am a Software Engineering pratictioner (Bsc.Computer Science) with acquired intrests in Android, .NET Xamarian and Windows Forms and Web Development and Apis.My hobbies are xploits , homebrews ad DIYs.
+Check out my repositories and feel free to fork and a star will be nice.kudos

 # Top 5 Badges That Will Take Your GitHub Repository to the Next Level